Dkendal/battle_snake/README.md

 ## Running with Docker

-You can run the official BattleSnake game server through Docker, allowing you to develop your snakes locally and whenever you want.

 ```
 docker pull battlesnake/battle_snake
 docker run -it -p 3000:3000 battlesnake/battle_snake
 ```

 You should be able to view the game server at http://localhost:3000.

 ## Networking issues